A Look At Carlos Sainz Jr.'s Net Worth, Salary, Luxury Assets And More

 A quick look at Carlos Sainz Jr.’s career highlights

-Hailing from Madrid, Spain, Carlos Sainz Jr. is the son of Carlos Sainz Sr, a double World Rally Champion.
-He became a part of the Red Bull Junior Team in 2010, and in 2013 the Spaniard got the opportunity to roll out on the Formula 1 circuit for the first time when he participated in the young drivers’ test at the Silverstone Circuit in England in 2013 where he drove both the Toro Rosso STR8 and the Red Bull RB9.
+Hailing from Madrid, Spain, Carlos Sainz Jr. is the son of Carlos Sainz Sr., a double World Rally Champion.
+He became part of the Red Bull Junior Team in 2010, and in 2013, got the opportunity to roll out on the Formula 1 circuit for the first time after participating in the young drivers’ test at the Silverstone Circuit in England.
+During his debut, he drove both the Toro Rosso STR8 and the Red Bull RB9.

 In 2015, Carlos Sainz Jr. drove for Scuderia Toro Rosso and partnered alongside Max Verstappen.
-He had a remarkable debut at the Australian Grand Prix that year as he finished the race at the ninth position.
-The Spanish driver finished the season ranked 15th in the World Championship race.
+He had a remarkable debut at the Australian Grand Prix that year as he finished the race in ninth place, and subsequently, finished the season ranked 15th in the World Championship race.
 The next season, he started for Toro Rosso alongside Verstappen but got a new partner in Daniil Kvyat after the 2016 Russian Grand Prix as Verstappen was promoted to Red Bull Racing.

 After a two-year stint with Renault (on loan from Red Bull Racing in 2017 and 2018), Carlos Sainz Jr. moved to McLaren in 2019.
 He earned his first podium finish at the Brazilian Grand Prix following a penalty received by Lewis Hamilton.
 At the Italian Grand Prix in 2020, the Spaniard took his second podium finish as he finished second.
 He finished the season ranked sixth in the race for the World Championship.